 Jennifer M. Giddens is the co-founder and co-director of the Harm Research Institute and of Harm Research Press.
 In her six years since founding the Tampa Center for Research on Suicidality, her research focus has been to better understand suicidality phenomena and other harm-related conditions.

-Jennifer presented at the November 2015 International Society for CNS Clinical Trials and Methodology (ISCTM) Conference on Suicidal Ideation and Behavior Assessment, at the May 2017 American Psychiatric Association Annual Meeting, at the June 2017 American Society for Clinical Psychopharmacology Annual Meeting, at the 3rd Annual Western States Conference on Suicide in June 2017, and the October 2017 Nevada Suicide Prevention Conference.
+Jennifer presented at the November 2015 International Society for CNS Clinical Trials and Methodology (ISCTM) Conference on Suicidal Ideation and Behavior Assessment, at the May 2017 American Psychiatric Association (APA) Annual Meeting, at the June 2017 American Society for Clinical Psychopharmacology (ASCP) Annual Meeting, at the 3rd Annual Western States Conference on Suicide (WSCOS) in June 2017, and the October 2017 Nevada Suicide Prevention Conference (NSPC).
 She co-authored scripts used by ProPhase LLC, to develop rater training on all versions of the Sheehan – Suicidality Tracking Scale.

 Jennifer is the editor of the Science of Suicidality (SOS).

 With over 25 years of experience, Jennifer is currently serving as a patient advocate for those with suicidality.